guziordo/guziordo.github.io/_pages/about.md

 Current work and research
 -----
-I use a mix of experiments at the benchtop and computational analysis to further understand bile acid conjugation by microbes in our gut.
+I use a mix of experiments at the benchtop and computational analysis to further understand the mechanisms behind bile acid conjugation by microbes in our gut.
+Bile acids are key molecules in nutrient absorption and and cell signalling, although they have also been implicated in gut disbiosis and cancer.
+Microbially modified bile acids, such as deoxycholic acid and lithocholic acid, are noteably carcinogenic.
+However, little is known about microbially conjugated bile acids and my work seeks to uncover the consequences of this novel bile acid transformation.

 My background
 ------